What is Financial Distress?

 Causes with Examples

 It is something that happens at the time of running the business, which led to this situation.
-Causes of this situation are as below-
+The causes of this situation are as below-

 #1 – Technological Changes